jakobjassmann/ecodes-dk-lidar/documentation/variables.md

 **Description:**

-Each variable folder contains a *.vrt file, where * is the variable name (same as the variable folder).
+Each variable folder/archive contains a *.vrt file, where * is the variable name (same as the variable folder/archive).
 These [VRT files](https://gdal.org/drivers/raster/vrt.html) allows the user to access all tiles for any one variable in a single virtual mosaic without the need of carrying out actual mosaicing of the rasters.

 The files were generated using the `make_vrt_subfolders.bat` script.

 **Issues:**

-- On some platforms RStudio R session are unable to open these files, likely due to memory / file number limitations placed on the R session by RStudio.
-Should you encounter this problem we recommend starting an R session in a console or using an alternative IDE.
+- On some platforms older RStudio R session are unable to open these files, likely due to memory / file number limitations placed on the R session by RStudio.
+Should you encounter this problem we recommend updating R studio or starting an R session in a console or using an alternative IDE.
 - The files can be slow to handle in interactive GIS applications due to the size.
 We recommend generating pyramids in ArcMap or QGIS upon opening the VRTs in these applications.

 **References:**